thisisanshgupta/AttentionIsAllYouNeed/README.md

 # AttentionIsAllYouNeed

-Pytorch implementation of the paper: https://arxiv.org/abs/1706.03762
+Tensorflow and Pytorch implementation of the paper: https://arxiv.org/abs/1706.03762